 And shall cut them off in their own wickedness;

 a.
-Shall the throne of iniquity, which devises evil by law, have fellowship with You: The Psalmist knew that wickedness was sometime to be found in high places.
+Shall the throne of iniquity, which devises evil by law, have fellowship with You?
+The psalmist knew that wickedness is sometimes found in high places.
 Some thrones are marked by iniquity and some laws are devised by evil.
 Such will never fellowship with God.

 i.
 This suggests the thought from 1 John 1:6: If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.

 ii.
 Which devises evil by law: “The height of crime is reached when rulers use the forms of justice as masks for injustice, and give legal sanction to ‘mischief.’
 The ancient world groaned under such travesties of the sanctity of Law; and the modern world is not free from them.”
 (Maclaren)

 iii.
 Which devises evil by law: “They legalise robbery and violence, and then plead that it is the law of the land; and so indeed it may be, but it is a wickedness for all that.”
 (Spurgeon)

 b.
 They gather together against the life of the righteous: This kind of wickedness was described previously in Psalm 94:4-6, condemning innocent blood.
 John described the same wicked heart: Do not marvel, my brethren, if the world hates you (1 John 3:13).